MathiasJ99/AI-Stock-Prediction/README.md

 # AI-Stock-Prediction

-DataProcessing.py
+DataCollection.py
+- Calls  EconomicData.py, HistoricData.py, SentimentalData.py
+- Creates a new pandas dataframe called MergedDF from them

+EconomicData.py
+- Uses Federal Reserve Bank for economic data

+HistoricData.py
 - Uses Yahoo finance for historical price data

+SentimentalData.py
-- Uses Federal Reserve Bank for Economic data
+- Uses business insider news titles for sentimental data
-- Creates a new pandas dataframe called MergedDF from price and economic data
+- gets 5 news titles for each day (if less than 5 duplicate)
+- scores them
+- returns DF with scores of 5 articles for each day